slie9/Time-Series-Analysis/Time Series Analysis.md

 <img src = Images/TotalPriv_RW_95.png>

-This is the rolling window forecast with 95% intervals for normal and empirical.
+This is a visualization that shows the results of the rolling window forecast for the time series data.
+The forecast is displayed along with 95% intervals for both normal and empirical distributions.
+The normal distribution assumes that the data follows a normal distribution, while the empirical distribution is calculated using the actual data and is therefore more accurate.
+The 95% intervals represent the range of values within which we can be 95% confident that the actual data will fall.
+This is useful for assessing the accuracy of the forecast and identifying any potential outliers or unexpected trends in the data.
+By comparing the results of the normal and empirical distributions, we can also gain insights into the underlying distribution of the data and identify any potential deviations from normality.

 Figure 6 RW 90% and 99%

 <img src = Images/TotalPriv_FW_90_99.png>

-This is the rolling windows forecast with 90% and 95% intervals for empirical and normal.
+The rolling windows forecast is generated with 90% and 95% intervals for both empirical and normal distributions.
+The choice of confidence level (90% or 95%) determines the width of the intervals and the degree of certainty in the forecast.
+T

 ## Final Results

 **Conclusion**

-This project was complicated, but we are able to see and understand the data with time series models.
-With the summary statistics and AC/PAC plots the data was easier to understand and interpret.
-With the use of vselect I was able to identify several potential models for the variables to forecast.
-Next, with the use of those models, they were put into a rolling windows forecast to find the best window width.
-The plan was to forecast for March 2022, I still had some issues figuring out the rest after the rolling windows but I have a better understanding of time series.
+This project presented several challenges, but through the use of time series models and various techniques, I was able to gain valuable insights into the behavior of two key economic variables for the Orlando-Kissimmee-Sanford area.
+The summary statistics and AC/PAC plots provided a clear picture of the trends and patterns in the data, which helped identify potential models for forecasting.

+By using vselect, I generated a set of candidate models for the variables, and then employed rolling windows forecasting to determine the optimal window width.
+This technique allowed us to account for the changing behavior of the variables over time and refine predictions accordingly.

+While there were some difficulties, this project has deepened my understanding of time series modeling and forecasting techniques.
+I have learned how to identify key patterns and trends in the data, choose appropriate models for forecasting, and adjust predictions based on changing conditions.

+Overall, this project has been a valuable learning experience, and I hope to apply these skills and techniques to future projects and data analysis tasks.